ocaml/ocaml.org/data/tutorials/gs_01_a_first_hour_with_ocaml.md

 Apart from the standard library, a much wider range of modules are available through the OCaml Package Manager, opam.
-Please note: you must have OCaml on your computer to follow the tutorial moving forward, not just the TryOCaml tool.
+Please note: you must have OCaml on your computer to follow the tutorial moving forward, not just the OCaml Playground tool.

 For these examples, we're going to use module called `Graphics`, which can be installed with `opam install graphics`, and the `ocamlfind` program that installed